HectorVilas/weather-app/README.md

 - ✔️ Write the functions that hit the API.
 You’re going to want functions that can take a location and return the weather data for that location.
 For now, just console.log() the information.
 - ✔️ write the functions that process the JSON data you’re getting from the API and return an object with only the data you require for your app
 - ✔️ set up a simple form that will let users input their location and will fetch the weather info
-- ⭕ display the information on your webpage
+- ✔️ display the information on your webpage
-- ⭕ optional: add a "loading" component that displays from the time the form is submitted until the information comes back from the API
+- ✔️ optional: add a "loading" component that displays from the time the form is submitted until the information comes back from the API

 # planning

 ## the page
-- ⭕ the page on desktop won't be scrollable
+- ✔️ the page on desktop won't be scrollable
-  - ❌ the mobile version will
+  - ~~the mobile version will~~
 - ✔️ the user on first visit will be received by a simple page with an input and a search button next to it
   - ✔️ a \<form> will be used here, with a listener on "submit"
 - ✔️ to prevent errors, locations will be listed, ~~maybe~~ from another API ~~or a library~~, so the user can't input an invalid location name, ~~or maybe use it as autocomplete to be less restrictive~~